bkko79/bkko79.github.io/_posts/2020-05-07-whats-docker.md

 ## Not a machine, it's just one of _proc_

 If you're familiar with VMware, Vagrant and others, this is the point where you get confused.
-But it is _not_ a different machine at all.
-Everything is running on Host OS.
+But Docker container is _not_ a different machine at all.
+Everything is running _process_ on Host OS.

 Proof 1.
 We don't need and OS installation iso file, which weighs hundreds of megabytes.
 Docker hub provides official _images_ which imitates the environment.